alessandroenea/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Fedora-Linux-with-Apache-+-Jetty.md

 [[TOC](#table-of-contents)]

-## Appendix D: Connect an SP with the IdP
+## Appendix C: Connect an SP with the IdP

 DOC: